The importance of an LLP agreement

 Free LLP agreement from 1st Formations

-Our LLP Package provides a draft LLP agreement, printed and digital LLP documents, and access to 1st Formations’ Online Company Manager, where you can update and maintain your LLP’s details.
+Our LLP Package provides a draft LLP agreement, and digital LLP documents, and access to 1st Formations’ Online Company Manager, where you can update and maintain your LLP’s details.
 The package also provides online registration of your LLP with Companies House within 24 hours (subject to Companies House workload).

 When your application has been approved at Companies House, you will be sent your LLP documents, draft LLP agreement, and Certificate of Incorporation, to your email address.
-Should you require a formalised LLP agreement, please email your completed LLP agreement draft to us, and we’ll prepare and send two printed copies of the LLP agreement to you by 1st class post.

 Share This Post